Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Maximum Likelihood Estimation Is Not Well-Posed

 \subsection{Ill-Posedness}

 By the classical definition of Hadamard, an inference or estimation problem is \emph{well-posed} if (i) a solution exists, (ii) the solution is unique, and (iii) the solution depends on continuously on the data.
 If these conditions are not met, the problem is \emph{ill-posed}.
-In the Bayesian inverse problems literature, where the solution is a posterior measure, the third condition is often strengthened to a requirement that the posterior be locally Lipschitz in the data with respect to the Hellinger distance~\citep{Stuart2010, Latz2020}.
-In this section we show that predicting using Gaussian process regression is not well-posed in the latter Lipschitz sense if the lengthscale parameter is set using maximum likelihood.
-Bringing formal notions of well-posedness to bear on Gaussian process regression has not, to the best of our knowledge, previously been attempted.
+In the Bayesian inverse problems literature, where the solution is a posterior measure, the third condition is often strengthened to a requirement that the posterior be locally Lipschitz in the data with respect to the Hellinger distance~\citep[Section~4]{Stuart2010}.
+One of the reasons that make Hellinger distance suitable in our context is that two distributions that are close in Hellinger distance are close also in mean and variance.
+However, one may also consider other probability metrics~\citep[e.g.,][]{Latz2020}.
+In this section we show that prediction using Gaussian process interpolation is not well-posed in the latter Lipschitz--Hellinger sense if the lengthscale parameter is set using maximum likelihood.
+Bringing formal notions of well-posedness to bear on Gaussian process interpolation has not, to the best of our knowledge, previously been attempted.

-Let $Q_1$ and $Q_2$ be two probability distributions on $\R^q$ which are absolutely continuous with respect to the Lebesgue measure and have the density functions $q_1$ and $q_2$.
-The squared Hellinger distance between these distributions is defined as
+Let $Q_1$ and $Q_2$ be two probability distributions on $\R^q$ that are absolutely continuous with respect a reference measure $\nu$ on $\R^q$ and let $q_1$ and $q_2$ denote their Radon--Nikodym derivatives with respect to $\nu$.
+The squared Hellinger distance between $Q_1$ and $Q_2$ is